benpollarduk/NetAF/README.md

 All game assets support customisable attributes.
 This provides the possibility to build systems within a game, for example adding currency and trading, adding HP to enemies, MP to your character, durability to Items etc.

 ### Rendering
-BP.AdventureFramework provides frames for rendering the various game screens.
+NetAF provides frames for rendering the various game screens.
 These are fully extensible and customisable.
 These include:
    * Scene frame.
    * Help frame.
    * Map frame.